Tampa Bay area: Finance and insurance

-Health care
+Healthcare

-With more than 50 hospitals, dozens of clinics and ambulatory care centers, the Tampa Bay has an abundance of top-rated health care facilities for children and adults.
-The region also has a wealth of well-trained medical professionals—nearly 53,000 nurses and more than 9,200 physicians (including physician assistants)—provide care to Tampa Bay residents and visitors every year.
+Tampa Bay is served by several major healthcare systems including Tampa General Hospital, BayCare Health System, HCA Florida Healthcare and AdventHealth.
+These systems operate hospitals and outpatient facilities across the region, making Healthcare one of the largest economic sectors in the area.

 Housing

-The area's construction based boom was brought to a sudden halt by the 2008 financial crisis, and by 2009 it was ranked as the fourth worst performing housing market in the United States.
+The area's construction-based boom was brought to a sudden halt by the 2008 financial crisis, and by 2009 it was ranked as the fourth worst performing housing market in the United States.

 Changes in house prices for the area are publicly tracked on a regular basis using the Case–Shiller index; the statistic is published by Standard & Poor's and is also a component of S&P's 20-city composite index of the value of the U.S. residential real estate market.
+Tampa Bay residents have experienced rising rental rates and housing shortages over the past few years.
+In 2025, the Tampa mayor partnered with Related Urban to build affordable units in East Tampa in order to attempt to combat the issue.